-The latter two sub-calls are targeted to, and can only by apply by, researchers early in their careers.
+The later two sub-calls are targeted to, and can only by apply by, researchers early in their careers.
 The purpose of the mobility starting grant is to encourage researchers who have recently been awarded their doctoral degrees to visit new research environments.

 Formas funds research for ecologically, economically and socially sustainable development and that can contribute to achieving the global sustainable development goals.